 * indicates measures that might work in theory but I have not tried.

 Use common sense.
 To avoid malware problems, use good sense when surfing and clicking: don't click on links in mail from strangers, and don't install software from untrusted sources.
+Don't enter sensitive information, like credit card numbers, into untrusted or insecure web pages.
 Be suspicious.
 Watch out for scams and fraud.
 Here is a nice article: Mac security: scams and fraud.

 I installed the free version of the ClamXAV anti-malware scanner on my Mac.
 This program does not splice into Mail or the file system to watch for new files: it only scans directories you point it at.
-So far it has not found any problems on my computer.
-I have used it a few times to check attachments sent me by others.
+So far it has not found any problems on my computer, when I use it to check attachments sent me by others.

 Malware scanners can check your whole hard drive, or selected files, when you tell them to.
 Malware checkers attach themselves into programs on your computer, such as Mail, and check files when they enter your computer; to do this they have to hook into applications and system facilities in ways that the malware cannot bypass.
 Such hookups are sometimes broken by OS updates, or lead to problems using your computer, or consume excessive resources.